 Additionally, if you're requesting an uncontested divorce, you must:

 If you meet the above criteria, you may proceed with your uncontested divorce by filing the required forms, as discussed below.
 The spouse who files the initial paperwork is called the "petitioner," and the other spouse will be the "respondent."
-The Washington State Courts publish a comprehensive Family Law Handbook with the information you need to file for divorce without an attorney.
+The Washington State Courts publish a comprehensive Family Law Handbook with information you need to file for divorce.

 The Washington State Courts offer online forms for completing an uncontested divorce or in hard copy at your local courthouse.
-Some courts will require a fee if you request forms in-person, so be sure to call the court clerk before you go to the courthouse.
+Some courts will require a fee if you request forms in person, so be sure to call the court clerk before you go to the courthouse.
+Or, you can use a DIY service like DivorceNet's Online Divorce, which fills out the forms for you.

 Before you submit your paperwork, check with your county clerk to make sure the judge handling your case doesn't require additional forms.
 If you have minor children, you must complete a divorce education course and provide proof of your attendance to the court.